 Advanced Placement English Literature is for students who want to be challenged with college-level course work.
 This course is designed for students who value the study of literature as students in this class will work to enhance their skills in critical thinking about complex texts.
 The class is run as a seminar, and oral discourse is an integral part of the class.
 Students in this course will analyze and interpret complex works of literature, including novels, plays, short stories, and poetry from various time periods.
 In addition, students will gain knowledge of critical theory and apply theoretical lenses to the literature.
 College-level literary analysis writing is a focus of the course; however, students will produce work in a variety of modes, including presentations, formal discussions, narratives, original fiction/poetry, timed essays, and/or multi modal projects.
 Completion of the summer reading, writing, and viewing is a requirement of this course.
 This course is part of the UCONN ECE (Early College Experience) Program.
-Students can apply for 4 college credits, ENGL 1011: Seminar in Writing through Literature, through the UCONN ECE Program.
+Students can apply for college credit, English 1011, through the UCONN ECE Program.
+Students are encouraged to take the AP Literature and Composition exam in May.